 Do you remember who you met?

-I did two separate trips that each lasted for 10 days.
+I did two separate trips that each lasted for ten days.
 The first characters I came in contact with were some kids.
 They took me by the hand and led me to their den.
-At that time photographing children was allowed.
-We couldn't understand each other much, but it wasn't a problem, we didn't need words to communicate.
+At that time, photographing children was allowed.
+We couldn't understand one another much, but it wasn't a problem: We didn't need words to communicate.
 Having their photograph taken was a bit of a game to them.